 2013 MITCH HARRITY

 Mitch led Truckee in tackles in 2013 with 87.
 He had 17 tackles at Sparks and was all over the field.
 He was far and away the most tenacious Wolverine in 2013, playing Linebacker at just 150 pounds.
 We was also quite possibly the best O-lineman we had.
 Harrity was one of the few bright spots during the 2013 season.
-If we would have had him at backer from the start he would have had 100 tackles in just 9 games.
+If we would have had him at backer from the start he would have recorded at least 100 tackles in just 9 games.

 2014 WULFE RETZLAFF